ManuNeuro/binary_model/README.md

 Since the time of computation can be long, the folder `results` also include the four csv of all experiments which had been used to produce all plots in the aforementioned article.

+# Analysis of the data

+The analyses performed in the article are not yet available in this version of the code.

 # Installation
 ```
 pip install requirement.text